GDP in Italy

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-According to revised data released by the National Statistical Institute (Istat), consumer prices grew a revised 0.4% from the previous month in February (previously reported: +0.3% month-on-month), up from January’s 0.3%.
+According to revised data released by the National Statistical Institute (Istat), consumer prices rose 0.4% on a monthly basis in April (previously reported: 0.3% month-on-month), up from March’s flat reading.